 Surrey U3A

 Study days are open to all U3A members and guests are very welcome.
 The days start at 9.30am with registration and run from 10.00am to 4.00pm.
 We now offer hybrid events so that members who wish can view the study days from home.
-Including coffee / tea and biscuits, each event costs £12 for members, £12 for virtual attendance and £15 for guests.
+Including coffee / tea and biscuits, each event costs £12 for members, £7 for online attendance and £15 for guests.
 Prior booking is necessary and attendees should bring a packed lunch.

 Study days 9.30am to 4.00pm

-For further information and to book
+For further information and to book your place, contact Denise Dobbs,

 Booking Secretary, U3A